The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

-Next, we consider the comparative distributions obtained from the doubly periodic IBM (figure \ref{CellDensityWallBounded}a), the doubly periodic continuum model (figure \ref{CellDensityWallBounded}b), and the wall-bounded IBM with specular reflection $\mathcal{S}$ (figure \ref{CellDensityWallBounded}c). {We compare the cell concentration distributions of swimmers, $n(y)$, across the channel height $y\in[-1,1]$ for $\beta=0.99$,} for different values of rotational diffusion ($Pe=1, 10, 100,10^4$).
-Direct comparison of the three models for $\beta=0.99$ show clear agreement in the cell concentrations and accumulations, except some depletion of the cell concentration at the walls for the specular reflection IBM.
-The observed depletion is a numerical artifact of specular reflection in the IBM, in which the finite time step causes cell trajectory overshoots, leading to some cell depletion about $\theta=0$ for $y=-1$ and $\theta=\pi$ at $y=1$, as seen in figures \ref{FullIBM} and \ref{IBMwithoutDT} (see Appendix A for details). {We note that the depletion of cells is most pronounced for intermediate values of $Pe$.
-For high $Pe$ the migration of cells towards the channel centre due to low shear trapping \citep{vennamneni2020shear} results in low cell concentrations at the wall, therefore minimising the effect that overshooting may have on the cell distribution concentration.
-Meanwhile, for low $Pe$, the high rotational diffusion results in any artificial depletion being largely counteracted, thereby reducing the dip in cell concentrations.
-Finally, for intermediate values of $Pe$ high shear trapping ensures a high enough concentration of cells near the walls for a dip to be noticeable, and the rotational diffusion effects are not sufficiently large to counteract the cell depletion due to overshooting.} Nevertheless, the observed structures and positions of cell distributions obtained across all three models are in good agreements across the studied range of rotational diffusions, with clear centreline cell depletion measured for medium to high rotational effects (low to medium P\'eclet numbers) which are observed in experiments (\cite{rusconi2014bacterial}) as well as numerical and analytical studies (\cite{bearon2015trapping,vennamneni2020shear}).
-Meanwhile, in the limiting case of low diffusive effects ($Pe=10^4$) tending towards a purely deterministic case, cells are mostly trapped in fixed trajectories with peaks in cell accumulation at the cusps of the separatrices between continuously rotating and oscillating trajectories as highlighted in red in figure \ref{IBMwithoutDTDr} and predicted by \cite{rusconi2014bacterial} and \cite{zottl2013periodic}.
-The strong agreement in the bulk flow and near the walls suggests that the doubly periodic Poiseuille continuum model might be a sensible modification for capturing the cell distributions of swimmers undergoing specular reflection at the walls.
+Next, we compare the cell concentration distributions of swimmers, $n(y)$, across the channel height $y\in[-1,1]$ for $\beta=0.99$, for different values of rotational diffusion ($Pe=1, 10, 100,10^4$).
+Direct comparisons between the doubly periodic continuum model (figure \ref{FE_DPbeta0.99}), a doubly periodic IBM (figure \ref{IBM_DPbeta0.99}), and the wall-bounded IBM with specular reflection $\mathcal{S}$ (figure \ref{IBM_Wallbeta0.99}) show clear agreement in the cell concentrations and accumulations.
+Deviations between the models are only notable very close to the walls for medium $Pe$ where the IBM with specular reflection exhibits some cell depletion.
+The observed depletion is observed consistently for medium $Pe$, and is a result of specular reflection in the IBM.
+Comparing to the bivariate distribution in figures figure \ref{FullIBM}b and \ref{SpecPe100}, we note that there is a cell depletion around $\theta=0$ for $y=-1$ and $\theta=\pi$ at $y=1$.
+A contributing factor to this cell depletion is finite time stepping.
+Due to the finite nature of time steps in the SDE problem, cell trajectories can drift, leading to reduced cells around $\theta=0$ for $y=-1$ and $\theta=\pi$ at $y=1$.
+This produces less accurate local distributions as time evolves (see Appendix \ref{Appendix:Depletion} for details of cell trajectory drift in deterministic problems and at medium P\'eclet numbers). { For high $Pe$ the migration of cells towards the channel centre due to low shear trapping \citep{vennamneni2020shear} results in low cell concentrations at the wall.
+The effects of drifting due to finite time step sizes are small because there are low cell concentrations at the wall.
+Meanwhile, for low $Pe$, the high rotational diffusion results in model-dependent depletion being largely counteracted.
+Nevertheless, the observed structures and positions of cell distributions obtained across all three models are in good agreements across the studied range of rotational diffusions, capturing centreline cell depletion measured for medium to high rotational effects (low to medium P\'eclet numbers) as observed in experiments (\cite{rusconi2014bacterial}) as well as numerical and analytical studies (\cite{bearon2015trapping,vennamneni2020shear}).
+The strong agreement in the bulk flow suggests that the doubly periodic Poiseuille continuum model might be a sensible modification for capturing the cell distributions of elongated swimmers undergoing specular reflection at the walls especially at high and low diffusion effects.}